dataquestio/project-walkthroughs/prophet_weather/README.md

 ## Data

 You can find the data for this project in the `weather.csv` file.
+You can download the file [here](https://raw.githubusercontent.com/dataquestio/project-walkthroughs/master/prophet_weather/weather.csv).
+Just click file -> save as in your browser to save the file.

-If you want to download data for your area, you can follow these instructions:
+If you want to download different data for your area, you can follow these instructions:

 1. Go to [NOAA](https://www.ncdc.noaa.gov/cdo-web/search)
 2. Enter the years you want data for (I recommend starting with 1970), and search for the closest airport to you